Vignesh Karthick

-Vignesh Karthick is an Indian actor, video and radio jockey, screenwriter, cinematographer and film director.
+Vignesh Karthick is an Indian actor, video, radio jockey, screenwriter, cinematographer and film director.

+Career

 He started his career by acting and directing short films and participating in reality shows, including the comedy game shows like "Athu Ithu Ethu" in STAR Vijay and Comedy Jodies in Zee Thamizh as a stand-up comedian.
 He later went on to host of those shows, especially the popular shows like Suriya Vanakkam, Thapal Petti En 8484 and many other shows in Sun TV and STAR Vijay, respectively.
-In 2015, he started to work as Radio jockey with the radio station BIG FM 92.7.
+In 2015, he started to work as a radio jockey with the radio station BIG FM 92.7.
 In 2016, he made his acting debut in films with Natpadhigaram 79 and in television with Pagal Nilavu.
-He made his directorial debut in films with Yenda Thalaiyila Yenna Vekkala.
-Recently he did direction for the Hot Spot Movie.
+He made his directorial debut in films with Yenda Thalaiyila Yenna Vekkala (2018).

+In 2023, he directed the science fiction romantic comedy Adiyae starring G. V. Prakash Kumar in lead role.
+Helmed by Vignesh Karthick who also plays a fictional filmmaker in the movie Hot Spot (2024) addresses four major societal issues that prompt viewers to question their own concepts of right and wrong, while encouraging introspection regarding the need for change.
+Following the box office success of Hot Spot 2 Much (2026), director Vignesh Karthick announced that he is making a third instalment in the franchise.
+The second outing itself hints at the prospect of a third chapter in the series of films.